Key Takeaways

 - Crime Insurance

-This insurance bundle is usually sold for less than the total cost of these three policy types on their own, which makes a BOP a cost-effective option for small businesses.
+This insurance bundle is usually sold for less than the total cost of these three policy types alone, making a BOP a cost-effective option for small businesses.

 Who Needs a Business Owner’s Policy?

-From retail stores to small accounting firms, convenience stores, photography studios, bakeries, and more, pretty much any small to mid-sized business can benefit from a BOP insurance policy.
-A BOP may be especially valuable to you if your business is located outside of your home, has fewer than 100 employees, makes less than five million dollars in annual sales, and has property or equipment that requires insurance protections.
+From retail to small accounting firms, convenience stores, photography studios, bakeries, and more, pretty much any small to mid-sized business can benefit from a BOP insurance policy.
+A BOP may be especially valuable to you if your business is located outside your home, has fewer than 100 employees, makes less than five million dollars in annual sales, and has property or equipment requiring insurance protections.

 - Manufacturers